jscodereview/jscodereview/README.md

     - any questions you have about your approach
 - Once a reviewer indicates they have started reviewing your pull request, feel free to reach out to them directly on the jscodereview Slack.

-To request a review, post a link to your pull request in one or more relevant channels in the jscodereview Slack.
+To request a review, post a link to your pull request in the \#general channel in the jscodereview Slack.

 ## Guidelines for providing code review